TheDigitalCatOnline/blog_source/pelican/content/python-mocks-a-gentle-introduction-part-2.markdown

 Tags: decorators, OOP, Python, Python2, Python3, TDD, testing
 Authors: Leonardo Giordani
 Slug: python-mocks-a-gentle-introduction-part-2
-Series: "Python Mocks: a gentle introduction"
+Series: Python Mocks: a gentle introduction
 Image: python-mocks
 Summary:

-In the [first post](/blog/2016/03/06/python-mocks-a-gentle-introduction-part-1) I introduced you to Python mocks, objects that can imitate other objects and work as placeholders, replacing external systems during unit testing.
+In the [first post]({filename}python-mocks-a-gentle-introduction-part-1.markdown) I introduced you to Python mocks, objects that can imitate other objects and work as placeholders, replacing external systems during unit testing.
 I described the basic behaviour of mock objects, the `return_value` and `side_effect` attributes, and the `assert_called_with()` method.

 In this post I will briefly review the remaining `assert_*` methods and some interesting attributes that allow to check the calls received by the mock object.
 Then I will introduce and exemplify patching, which is a very important topic in testing.